systeminsights/simple-super-table/README.md

 ### sortableColumns

 Optional array.
 Array of strings.
-Specify the colKeys of the sortable columns, defaults to everything.
+Specify the column keys of the sortable columns, defaults to everything.
 To disable sorting, pass an empty array.

 ```js
 const sortableColumns = ['col1', 'col2'];